bp4mc2/fbm-in-rdf/Comparing FBM and RDF datamodels.md

 ex-concept:Mentorship a skos:Concept ;
    skos:definition "a Teacher is the mentor of a Student if the Student has requested mentorship from the Teacher and the Teacher has accepted the request."@en .
-   ## definitions should be objectively verifiable .
+   ## definitions should be objectively verifiable (in the domain that is communicated about) .

+ex-data-rule:Mentorship a sh:Rule ;
+  ## een regel om de logische triples af te leiden uit de data opslag (en die kan zowel in triples, tuples of records zitten. ##

-\#level 3 - facts
+\#level 3 - facts - logical level - on this level inferencing is applied

 ex:y a ex-ont:Mentorship ;
    rdfs:label "the mentor of student Peter Johnson is BLC" ;